SMC-Developments/docs/effect-components/playback.md

 > [!NOTE]
 > Effect playback is global.
 Every use of the same effect placeholder shares one timeline position, regardless of the player or location displaying it.
-> <br>Playback begins when the effect is loaded or reloaded.
->
-> PlaceholderAPI does not indicate whether resolved output is currently visible.
-Effects therefore do not start or restart when a menu, boss bar, entity display, or other destination becomes visible.

 ### mode
 ```yaml